tiredtait/ForthMatrix190/README.md

 TransposeMatrix ( works with square matrixes )
-M* ( Matrix1 Matrix2 -- OutputMatrix Multiplies two matrixes and drops the address pointer of an output matrix ) InvertMatrix ( Matrix -- calculates the inverse of the matrix in-place )
+M* ( Matrix1 Matrix2 -- OutputMatrix Multiplies two matrixes and drops the address pointer of an output matrix ) InvertMatrix ( Matrix -- calculates the inverse of the matrix in-place ) Determinant ( TargetMatrix -- n computes the determinant of the matrix and puts it on the stack.
+Works with any matrix with n>=2 )

 Vector functions:
 ColumnVector ( flag that defines vector as a column )